opetitprestataire/label-studio/docs/source/guide/prompts_create.md

 !!! note Eligible projects
     Target projects must meet the following criteria:
-    * The labeling configuration for the project must be compatible with the **Type** you selected above:
-        * For text classification, this means that the labeling configuration for the project must use `Choice` tags.
-        * For NER, this means that the labeling configuration for the project must use `Label` tags.
-    * The project must have one output type (`Choice` or `Label`) and not a mix of both.
-    * The project cannot include multiple `Choices` or `Labels` blocks in its labeling configuration.
     * The project must include text data.
 While it can include other data types such as images or video, it must include `<Text>`.
     * You must have access to the project.
 If you are in the Manager role, you need to be added to the project to have access.
     * The project cannot be located in your Personal Sandbox workspace.